What is pancreatitis in dogs?

 With pancreatitis, your dog is in pain and may simply not want to eat.
 In this case, a liquid diet may be the solution.
 Depending on your pet’s resistance, your pup may need to be fed through a tube, a scenario your veterinarian will recommend based on his health condition.
 It’s a crucial time because you want to make sure your dog is still being fed properly without further irritating the digestive system.

 How to Prevent Pancreatitis in Dogs

 If your pet has suffered pancreatitis once, you don’t want to make him go through it again, if at all possible.
-To prevent this from happening, control your pet’s diet to ensure there is not too much fat included.
+To prevent this from happening, control your pet’s diet, putting them on a low-fat diet can ensure there is not too much fat being ingested.
 Also, plan for your pet to be more active.
 Although these things alone may not be able to fully prevent inflammation from happening, it sets a good baseline for your pet to thrive.

 Even if you already take your pet out daily, schedule time for your dog to roam around.
 Go to a dog park and let him run loose.
 Take an extra long walk with him in the evening.
 Or, head to your nearest open area or backyard to play fetch.
 Time spent your pet is valuable, especially when it contributes to his health.

 Review the ingredients of the food and treats you feed your pet.
 Items you may have previously thought were healthy for your dog may turn out to be high in fat.
 Not sure what should and shouldn’t be included in your pet’s diet?
 Ask the veterinarian to outline a nutrition plan for you.
 Not only will you help prevent pancreatitis, it’ll help your dog feel better overall.